 I’m lucky.
 I have 3 different routes into work that each take about 20 minutes to travel.

 Each route has a Starbucks I occasionally like to order from on the way in.
 I’m a fan of their spinach feta wrap for breakfast (and so many other things about them).

-Before they started taking mobile orders, I used to call as I was leaving my neighborhood and ask them to have it ready for me when I got there.
+Before they started taking mobile orders, I used to call as I was leaving my house and ask them to have it ready for me when I got there.

 The people at two of the three locations did it happily, but one location would consistently tell me, “We don’t take phone orders.”
 After trying a few times, I just decided not to order from Starbucks on the days I took that particular route.
 (They were always a little slower there too.)

-Then the app came out (a wonderful thing!) and mobile ordering became a standard for Starbucks.
+Then the app came out (a wonderful thing!) and like everywhere else, mobile ordering became a standard for Starbucks.
 So, I decided I’d give my less than Smovish Starbucks another try.

 On my first visit, I learned that particular team likes to keep the mobile orders behind the counter (unlike the other two busy stores).
 This forces an interaction that can add waiting time and be disruptive to other customers.